Local businesses worried over new restrictions

 “The following orders will take effect as of midnight on Monday, so therefore going into effect early Tuesday morning,” said Roussin.

-Private indoor gatherings will be limited to 10 people plus the household if all are fully vaccinated, or five plus the household if some are unvaccinated.
+Private indoor gatherings are limited to 10 additional people plus the household if all are fully vaccinated, youth aged 12 and under are exempt.

+Those gatherings are limited to five additional people plus the household if any of the individuals are eligible but unvaccinated with youth aged 12 and under are exempt.

 Some business sectors will need to restrict the number of people allowed inside, like Brickhouse Gym, who will be required to operate at 50 per cent capacity come Tuesday.